wookets/node-api/README.md

 ##### Point of contention...
 Why is 'access' required?

-The property 'access' is required when registering a service because if you utilize express support below your api services will be exposed to the world.
-So forcing you as a developer to label access as something or even just 'public' to allow anyone to access the method is better than 'Oh, I forgot to label that / didnt know anyone in the world could call that'.
+The property 'access' is required when registering a service because if you utilize express support (below) your api services will be exposed to the world.
+Forcing you as a developer to label access as something or even just 'public' to allow anyone to access the method is better than, "Oh, I forgot to label that / didnt know anyone in the world could call that."
 Maybe I shouldn't force your hand to be held, but most service methods should probably be private (at least 'user') anyway, or you can just override my secure method (see below) so...